Sim racing 101

 How do you get involved in racing leagues and clubs?

-A lot of leagues have a website which then links to a forum or a discord server.
+A lot of leagues have a website that then links to a forum or a discord server.
 If you have a preferred class in sim racing like GT3s then your best platform would probably be Assetto Corsa Competizione because that's full of GTs and if you do a quick Google search for that, then you'll find loads that will link to forums.

 They all have different entry requirements so for some it's a simple sign up but for others, you might have to qualify to get in and post a good time if they're looking for more competitive people.